jinnycho/jinnycho-blog/src/writings/books/entrepreneur/companyOfOne.md

 > You need to learn how to elicit a strong emotional response to your business, and the personality of your brand, beecause while it's easy to forget or lose interest in information, it's much harder to forget strong emotion.

-In workplace, you have to be relentless in protecting your own schedule and workload; otherwise, you'll end up juggling tons of works and meetings, leaving you unable to work on anything more deeply or efficiently.
-What's worse is that people think that's our job and consider it a good thing.
+In workplace, you have to be relentless in protecting your own schedule and workload; otherwise, you'll end up juggling ten meetings and five projects, leaving you unable to work on anything more deeply or efficiently.
+What's worse is that people consider it a good thing.
 Once again, woodworking is teaching me a different lesson – being organized and focusing on one thing at a time is crucial.
 If you're doing bandsawing in one hand and sanding in the other, you are going to lose your finger.

 ### Working More Does Not Mean Better
 > Decision making can be mentally taxing and draining, and when that happens, many people start to make bad decisions because they're tired of deciding.
 By scaling down large, stressful decisions into smaller, more digestible decisions, you can choose a direction more quickly, in a smarter way, and with less stress involved.